ayushtejas/Timer-app/README.md

 - When a timer completes:
   - A **modal** appears with a congratulatory message and timer name.

+## Assumptions

+- Users will manually enter categories when creating timers (no predefined categories).
+- Timers will persist using `localStorage`, meaning data will be lost if the browser cache is cleared.
+- The app will not support background execution when the tab is closed.
+- There is no authentication or user management; all timers are available to a single user session.
+- The progress bar updates dynamically but does not support real-time push notifications.
+- Timer completion messages are displayed through a modal instead of system notifications.

 ## Installation & Setup

 ### Prerequisites